aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Cabinet appointed from among the members of Parliament

-elections: president elected by an electoral college, which consists of the members of the Senate and House of Representatives, for a five-year term; election last held 14 February 2003 (next to be held in 2008); the president usually appoints as prime minister the leader of the majority party in the House of Representatives
+elections: president elected by an electoral college, which consists of the members of the Senate and House of Representatives, for a five-year term (eligible for a second term); election last held on 14 February 2003 (next to be held by January 2008); the president usually appoints as prime minister the leader of the majority party in the House of Representatives

 election results: George Maxwell RICHARDS elected president; percent of electoral college vote - 43%